 Climate solutions.
 The strategy of hope (Stage 3, Stage 4)

-The strategy of hope that leads to collective action is the key to finding the new normal.
-Part of the 100 Climate Conversation series.
+The strategy of hope that leads to collective action is the key to finding the new normal to find climate change solutions

 As part of the Powerhouse’ 100 Climate Conversations weekly podcast, selected innovators have presented simple positive messages to schools about what can be done to save our planet.